metomi/rose/sphinx/tutorial/rose/applications.rst

       * ``MAP_FILE``
       * ``MAP_TEMPLATE``

-      We will now move these into the application.
+      We will now add these into the application.
 This way, all of the configuration specific to the application live within it.

       Add the following lines to the :rose:conf:`rose-app.conf[env]` section: